 - Signatures of 2 registered electors (known as a proposer and seconder) from the parish/community area, or from the parish/community ward if the parish/community is warded.
 Your proposer and seconder must be on the electoral register that is in force for nominations.
-For more information on proposers and seconders, see paragraph 1.44. - 1.8 The following is optional: - A commonly used name if you commonly use a name that is different from your actual name and you wish this to appear on the ballot paper, you need to state this on the nomination form.
-See paragraph 1.37 for further details. - A description if you want the word 'independent', and/or 'Annibynnol' in Wales, to appear on the ballot paper underneath your name, you need to state this on the nomination form.
+For more information on proposers and seconders, see paragraph 1.45. - 1.8 The following is optional: - A commonly used name if you commonly use a name that is different from your actual name and you wish this to appear on the ballot paper, you need to state this on the nomination form.
+See paragraph 1.38 for further details. - A description if you want the word 'independent', and/or 'Annibynnol' in Wales, to appear on the ballot paper underneath your name, you need to state this on the nomination form.

 Alternatively, you may use a description of no more than six words in English or, in Wales, in English and/or Welsh.
-It can be any description providing it is sufficient to identify you and is unlikely to associate you with a political Your name, address and any description should be written on the nomination form before you ask the proposer and seconder to sign the form.
+It can be any description providing it is sufficient to

+Your name, address and any description should be written on the nomination form before you ask the proposer and seconder to sign the form.